dolittle/Home/Documentation/definition_of_done.md

 ## Functional software

+Core to everything coming through a pull request; it must be functional software.
+This means it should have been tested by the developer or confirmed tested by a tester, or automated tests / specifications.

 ## Adhering to our values and principles

 It is expected that the code is adhering to our [core principles]({{< relref core_principles >}}) and our